 Primary immunodeficiencies, which are congenital defects, may affect humoral or cell-mediated immunity, or both.
 Some primary immunodeficiencies increase susceptibility to a single category of pathogens, while others broadly suppress defenses.
 Some may remain unnoticed except as an unusual susceptibility to certain illnesses, whereas others are obvious from infancy.
 Secondary immunodeficiencies can be caused by any acquired condition that compromises the immune system.
 Examples include splenectomy, diseases that affect metabolism (eg, diabetes), illnesses such as cancer that result in generalized debilitation, and infections such as malaria or AIDS.
 Some illnesses, such as chronic lung disease, can increase susceptibility by affecting innate (nonspecific) defenses.
 Injuries and burns can compromise the skin defenses that prevent pathogens from entering the body, as can indwelling catheters and implanted medical devices.
 Drugs can suppress immunity as an intended effect (eg, drugs used to treat autoimmune diseases or prevent rejection in organ transplant patients) or as an adverse effect.
 Some drugs used in cancer chemotherapy are highly immunosuppressive.
 (Also see Immunologic Diseases.)

 Physiologic states can also affect immunity.
-The immune system is relatively immature in newborns and young children, and it declines in the elderly.
+The immune system is relatively immature in newborns and young children, and it declines in older adults.
 Pregnancy may result in risks to the mother, the fetus, or both.
-For example, hepatitis E has a fatality rate of ~1% in the general population but a 20% case fatality rate in pregnant women.
-Other pathogens, such as Toxoplasma gondii, may severely damage the fetus but can remain mild in the mother.
+For example, in some geographic locations, the case fatality rate for hepatitis E is ~1% in the general population but may reach 20% among pregnant women.
+Other pathogens, such as Toxoplasma gondii, may severely damage the fetus while remaining mild in the mother.